Adults in the Workplace

 In contrast to this charming but devious snake, a boss in a previous company had been curt, cranky and intense.
 However, he was also a fair and helpful person who ensured employees had what they needed to do their work.
 Although it was impossible to make friendly small talk—he was just not interested in people's personal lives—if we went to him with a problem, he immediately came to our aid.
 And he had our backs.

 I'll begin with some statistics.
 Researcher Anna Nyberg reports that "If you have a good boss, you have at least a 20 percent lower risk [of heart attack] and if you stay with your boss for four years, you have at least a 39 percent lower risk."
-Robert Hogan found this consistent across recent decades and whether the employees are postal workers, milk truck drivers, school teachers...about 75 percent of the workforce reports that their immediate supervisor is the most stressful part of their job.
+Robert Hogan found this consistent across recent decades and whether the employees were postal workers, milk truck drivers, school teachers...about 75 percent of the workforce reports that their immediate supervisor was the most stressful part of their job.

 The irony is that mean bosses are particularly widespread in, of all places, hospitals.
 Researchers following almost 3,000 US medical students found that most had been demeaned by superiors, including by the doctors who oversaw their work with patients!